tsipkens/atems/README.md

 The output is a MATLAB structured array, `Aggs`, containing information about the aggregate.
 The array has one entry for each aggregate found in the image, which is itself defined as any independent groupings of pixels.
 The `fname` argument is optional and adds this tag to the information in the output `Aggs` structure.

-### 2.3 rolling_ball
+### 2.3 rolling_ball / Apply a rolling ball transformation

-Multiple of these methods make use of the **rolling ball transformation**, applied using the `agg.rolling_ball` function included with this package.
+Multiple of these methods make use of the **rolling ball transformation**, applied using the `agg.rolling_ball(...)` function included with this package.
 This transform fills in gaps inside aggregates, acting as a kind of noise filter.
 This is accomplished by way iterative morphological opening and closing.

 ## 3. PRIMARY PARTICLE ANALYSIS PACKAGE (+pp)